FNNDSC/centroid_cloud/README.md

 centroid_cloud
 ==============

-Determines centroid of cluster of points, and shaped areas-of-significance
+Class and driver that determines centroid of cluster of points, and shaped areas-of-significance.
+Visualization is also provided.